 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In case of an emergency or natural disaster, be sure you have medications and supplies for special medical needs as well as basic items, according to Emergency department physician Seth Podolsky, MD.
-These include:
+In case of an emergency or natural disaster, be sure you have medications and supplies for special medical needs as well as basic items, according to emergency department physician Tom Waters, MD.

-- One-week supply of your medications, as well as a medication list.
+- At least one-week supply of your medications, as well as a medication list.
 Mark your calendar at six-month intervals so you remember to check your medical emergency kit for expired prescriptions and replace with new ones if needed.